AnthonyAndroulakis/readXLSX/README.md

 # readXLSX
-reading XLSX files in python
+reading XLSX files in python, customized for NiiStat